 The main architectural feature is a large colonnade portico in the form of a circle that encloses a garden.
 In the center of this garden, there’s a church called the church of San Michele ai Sepolcri.

-The entire complex near the center of Milan covers an area of 7,100 square meters (76,423 square feet).
+The entire complex near the center of Milan covers an area of 7,100 square meters (76,423 square feet) and is a great place to relax just near the historical heart of the city.

 It was completed between 1832 and 1847 to replace a structure dating back to the year 1290.